 41.2 Notification to Employees

 The Employer will inform, in writing, new, transferred, promoted, or demoted employees prior to appointment into positions included in the bargaining unit(s) of the Union’s exclusive representation status.
+The Employer will send a copy to neo@wfse.org of all appointment letters.
+The Employer will inform bargaining unit employees in writing, with a copy to the Union at neo@wfse.org, if they are subsequently appointed to a position that is not in the bargaining unit.
 Upon appointment to a bargaining unit position, the Employer will furnish the employees with membership materials provided by the Union and a payroll deduction authorization form.
-The Employer will inform bargaining unit employees in writing, with a copy to the Union, if they are subsequently appointed to a position that is not in the bargaining unit.

 41. 3 Deduction Authorization